metrorailings/OwlBlog/content/posts/preseason-review-bills-1.md

 _Josh Allen_

 **KNOWN VECTORS**
-_Stefan Diggs (WR),_
+_Stefan Diggs (WR), Josh Allen (Mobile QB)_

 **NOTABLE DEFENSIVE PLAYERS**
 _Tre'Davious White (CB)_

 **MANAGERS**
-_Andrew Berry (New GM), Kevin Stefansky (New HC/OC), Joe Woods (New DC)_
+_Brandon Beane (GM)_, _Sean McDermott (HC/DC), Brian Daboll (OC)
+_
 **VEGAS OVER/UNDER**
 8\.5

 **COACHING TURNOVER**
-On offense, only the running game coordinator managed to survive the regime change.
-It makes sense, given Nick Chubb's fantastic season last year.

-On defense, all the assistants from last year have been replaced, following the arrival of Joe Woods as the team's new defensive coordinator.
+On offense and defense, I noticed a few junior assistants have been reassigned or have had their titles clarified.

+The only major change came at the defensive line.
+The two assistants from last year overseeing that position group were replaced with two new coaches this year.

 ***